Homemade Caramel Sauce

 Homemade caramel sauce being drizzled in a tall mason jar with a light blue napkin behind it.

 This is an easy no-fail recipe.
-While a candy thermometer (affiliate link) is a great tool when making caramel, it is not required.
+While a candy thermometer is a great tool when making caramel, it is not required.
 But if you are inexperienced with making caramel at home, I highly suggest using one.

 What are the ingredients in caramel?